 Janitorial, landscaping and some housekeeping services at GPSTC are provided by inmates.
 These inmates are under the supervision of designated personnel.
 Students should avoid contact with inmates and at no time give anything to or receive anything from an inmate.
 If you observe an inmate behaving improperly, please notify your course coordinator or other GPSTC employee immediately.

-The fee for lost dorm room keys is $10.
+The fee for lost barrack room keys is $10.

 A no-show for a course denies another person the opportunity to receive training.
 We urge registering a qualified person as a substitute via GPSTC Access in advance.
 Students or agencies that accrue more than two no-shows may be denied future training opportunities.

 Entrance to the Georgia Public Safety Training Center requires the driver produce a valid driver’s license and to state the nature of the visit, i.e. name of class, name of person visiting.
 Student parking is in the south parking lot (to the left upon entering the main gate) with overflow parking and Conference Center parking on the north side.
 Students are not authorized to park in the front parking area or in areas designated as “visitor” parking.
 Vehicles must be kept locked at all times.

 Tuition, meals, lodging and other charges may be paid by cash, check, money order, Master Card or Visa.
 Tuition should be paid in advance or upon arrival at the Training Center.
 If prearranged, charges may be billed to the agency.
 Checks should be made payable to: Georgia Public Safety Training Center.